10 Reasons to Invest in Property in Birmingham and Where to Buy

 The UK’s second-largest city after London, Birmingham is becoming a popular buy-to-let and investment property destination.

-Affordable housing prices, strong yields, consistent demand from renters and high predicted growth are the key reasons more investors are exploring their options in the city and why Birmingham remains in the UK’s top locations to purchase an investment property.
+Affordable housing prices, strong yields, consistent demand from renters and high predicted growth are the key reasons more investors are exploring their options in the city.

 1. Birmingham Economy: Showing Strong Potential

 Known as the UK’s second city, Birmingham is the nation’s largest city economy outside of London.
-In 2018, Birmingham’s total GVA stood at £29 billion.
+Birmingham’s economy is expected to see its GVA grow year-on-year by 1.1% in Q4 2023, rising to £29.6bn.

-While the population of the city itself sits at around 1.1 million people, a total of 5.57 million live in the wider catchment area in a West Midlands economy worth £80 billion.
-The city’s population is on the rise too, set to reach 1.3 million by 2039.
+While the population of the city itself sits at around 1.1 million people, a total of 5.57 million live in the wider catchment area in a West Midlands economy set to match or beat UK average annual GVA growth of 2.1% between 2024 and 2026.
+The city’s population is on the rise too, predicted to grow 7.8% to 1,230,000 by 2038.

 In the last decade, Birmingham’s regeneration and job opportunities have attracted an influx of young professionals.
 The city itself is one of the youngest in Europe, with 40% of its population under the age of 25.
-Home to a young, working population, Birmingham presents buy-to-let property owners with a stable tenant market so it’s not difficult to understand why more investors are looking to Birmingham for their next or first UK property investment.
+Home to a young, working population, Birmingham presents buy-to-let property owners with a stable tenant market.
+It’s not difficult to understand why more investors are looking to Birmingham for their next or first UK property investment.

 2. Birmingham Businesses Spur Demand for Housing